Indian shares settle lower as metals, private lenders drag

 Financial stocks, which had cushioned losses earlier in the day, gave up gains.
-Index heavyweight ICICI Bank fell 1.1% and HDFC Bank settled 1.6% lower.
+Index heavyweight ICICI Bank (ICBK.NS) fell 1.1% and HDFC Bank (HDBK.NS) settled 1.6% lower.

 "There is a sense of fear about what might come next on the inflation front ... this is driving participants to book some profits in recent gainers," said A.K.
 Prabhakar, head of research at IDBI Capital in Mumbai.